aniket-bhadra/django-backend-systems/notes.md

 This is one of the key advantages of using Django's ORM - it's lazy and only executes database queries when actually needed, and it's smart enough to construct the right query for the specific operation.

 Django works **declaratively** - you define WHAT you want (models, serializers, viewsets) and Django figures out HOW to do it for you.
+### Mongoose vs Django Serialization

+In Mongoose and Express, when we get data from MongoDB, the process appears straightforward because MongoDB stores data in BSON format and Mongoose converts this BSON data to Mongoose document objects.
+These Mongoose document objects are complex JavaScript objects that contain the database data plus Mongoose-specific properties and methods.

+However, when you call `res.json(mongoose_document)`, here's what happens step-by-step: Express's `res.json()` method internally calls `JSON.stringify(mongoose_document)`. `JSON.stringify()` automatically checks if the object has a `.toJSON()` method - this is built-in JavaScript behavior.
+Since Mongoose documents have a `.toJSON()` method, `JSON.stringify()` calls `mongoose_document.toJSON()`.
+The `.toJSON()` method returns a plain JavaScript object (without Mongoose internal properties/methods). `JSON.stringify()` then converts this plain object to a JSON string, and Express sends the JSON string as HTTP response.

+If no `.toJSON()` method existed, `JSON.stringify()` would serialize all enumerable properties directly, potentially including Mongoose internal properties and methods, making the JSON "dirty" with framework-specific data.
+This is why Mongoose provides `.toJSON()` - to control what gets serialized and return clean data.
+So there is a serialization layer, but it's built-in and automatic.

+In contrast, Django REST Framework requires explicit serialization because Django model instances are complex Python objects with Django-specific methods and properties.
+Therefore, we need serializers to first convert Django objects to simple Python data types, which can then be converted to JSON.

+The key difference is that Mongoose handles serialization automatically through built-in `.toJSON()` methods on document objects that convert complex Mongoose documents to plain JavaScript objects that are easily JSON-convertible, while Django requires manual serialization through explicit serializer classes that is then automatically converted to JSON by REST Framework.